Seeed-Studio/Seeed_Arduino_CAN/README.md

 # arduino-canbus-monitor

-CAN BUS monitoring software based on Arduino with Seeduino/ElecFreaks CAN BUS shield based on MCP2515.
+CAN BUS monitoring software based on Arduino with Seeduino/ElecFreaks CAN BUS shield based on MCP2515 (Numerous other MCP2515 based CAN BUS modules from ebay and aliexpress work well to).

-Implements CAN ASCII / SLCAN protocol compatible with Lawicel CAN232/CANUSB.
+This software implements CAN ASCII / Serial CAN / SLCAN protocol compatible with Lawicel CAN232/CANUSB.

 I might recommend CANHacker tool v.2.00.01 (by fuchs) to sniff and visualize data on the bus.
 You can download CANHacker tool from this forum page: http://www.canhack.net/viewforum.php?f=25&sid=ac01d465f19e088cb160cab630561607